matowens/ng-notify/README.md

 #### Newest Additions

 With v0.8.0 comes a couple new features.
-The first, being able to target a specific container for your notification to display in - for a more component style display.
-To do so, simply specify a `target` option with the value set to a CSS selector string when you set a message or setup the intitial configuration.
-[More on that below](#componentized-notifications).
+The first, being able to target a specific container for your notification to display in - for a more modular style display.
+To do so, simply specify a `target` option with the value set to a CSS selector string when you set a message or setup the initial configuration.
+[More on that below](#modular-notifications).
 In addition, you are now able to provide a callback that will fire after fadeout and the notification has been removed from view.
 This callback can be added as an optional third parameter when calling the set() method.
 [More on that here](#notification-callbacks).
-With these changes comes a refactor that uses notification instnaces which will assist with future development as we look to introduce new features like stacked notifications and upgrade for use with Angular 2.
+With these changes comes a refactor that uses notification instances which will assist with future development as we look to introduce new features like stacked notifications and upgrade for use with Angular 2.

 Implementation
 ==============